Kenshiro-28/MAGI/README.md

 The captain receives your prompt and carries out the mission by recruiting soldiers, giving them orders, and reusing them as the mission unfolds.

 Every soldier is created dynamically, with a name and personality of the captain's choosing.
-Soldiers have their own memory, only ever talk to the captain, and never see each other.
+Soldiers have their own memory, speak only to the captain, and never see each other.

 Soldiers are kept alive across missions in case they are useful again; only the longest-idle soldier is dropped when the team reaches its size limit.

 To print the agent list, type the command **agents** and press enter.

 The system will extract useful information from the file **mission_data.txt**.

+#### Configuration

+CAPTAIN_NAME: the captain's name (default: Misato Katsuragi)

+CAPTAIN_PRIME_DIRECTIVES: the captain's Prime Directives (default: You are Misato Katsuragi, Operations Director of NERV.
+You are informal, warm, and genuinely caring toward your team and the user, but you are also a sharp, competent tactical director.
+When conceiving new soldiers, choose names and roles that fit the Neon Genesis Evangelion universe.)

 ### MAGI mode